 You can click and drag the person onto the map area.
 Any area that becomes highlighted in blue is available for you to drop the person to see surface level imagery in that area.

+To exit street view, click the Full Screen button in the upper right corner of the window.
+Next, click the left-pointing arrow that pops up in the upper left corner of the window to exit street view.
+Finally, press ESC to exit full screen.

 Viewer Information Ribbon & Legends